Tulsa police shooting investigated by Justice Department

 - Terence Crutcher, an unarmed man, was shot and killed by a police officer

-On the night of September 16, exactly one month later, Crutcher's SUV broke down, according to his family.

-After police responded to a 911 call about the vehicle, the black man found himself raising his hands high above his head.
-Moments later, Officer Betty Shelby fatally shot Crutcher.
-He was later found to be unarmed, according to authorities.
+An unarmed black man walks on a Tulsa, Oklahoma, road with his hands in the air.
+Police officers follow closely behind him as he approaches his vehicle.
+He stands beside the car, then falls to the ground after one officer pulls the trigger.

-Now federal and local authorities are investigating.
-Crutcher's sister has demanded that prosecutors immediately press charges against Shelby.
-And police videos showing the shooting are fueling mounting criticism online about the case.
+Now 40-year-old Terence Crutcher is dead.
+Crutcher's sister is demanding that prosecutors charge the officer who shot him.
+And the police videos of the incident are fueling criticism about the case.

-Scott Wood, an attorney representing Shelby, says there's more to the story than the videos, which show Crutcher walking with his hands up before the shooting as officers follow him.

-He says Shelby thought Crutcher was retrieving a weapon from his car when she opened fire.
-She had yelled repeatedly that he should get down and stop walking, Wood said.
-But Crutcher kept going, placing his hands in his pockets, where she also feared there could be a weapon, Wood said.

-Three days after Crutcher's death, the Tulsa Police Department Monday released 911 audio, dashcam videos, and a police helicopter video of the incident.
-Chuck Jordan, Tulsa's chief of police, described the footage as "very disturbing and difficult to watch."
+Two 911 calls brought officers to the scene about 7:30 p.m.
+Friday.

-Sometime after 7:30 p.m.
-September 16, dispatchers received two 911 calls.
-The first call came from a woman who said an abandoned vehicle was blocking a road.
+The first came from a woman who said an abandoned vehicle was blocking the street and a man was running away, warning that it was going to blow up.

 "Somebody left their vehicle running in the middle of the street with their doors wide open," the caller said.
 "The doors are open, the vehicle is still running.
 It's an SUV.
 It's in the middle of the street, it's blocking traffic."

-By the time Crutcher raised his hands, Tulsa Police officers were also flying above the scene in a helicopter, capturing the incident from an on-board camera.
+Tulsa police officers also were flying above the scene in a helicopter, capturing the incident from an on-board camera.
 Footage from multiple police cameras show Crutcher walking toward his SUV in the middle of the road, hands raised, followed closely by Shelby and three other officers.
-They surround Crutcher, who continued to walk back to his car, where he appeared to place his hands toward the vehicle.
+They approach Crutcher, who continued to walk back to his car, where he appeared to move his hands toward the vehicle.

-Circling above the scene, one police officer in the helicopter can be heard referring to Crutcher as a "bad dude," according to audio from police footage.
+Circling above the scene, one police officer in the helicopter can be heard referring to Crutcher as a "bad dude."

-Jeanne MacKenzie, Tulsa Police public information officer, said that the responding officers on the ground thought Crutcher had reached his hands into the driver's side window of the vehicle.
+Jeanne MacKenzie, Tulsa police spokeswoman, said that the responding officers on the ground thought Crutcher had reached into the driver's side window of the vehicle.

-Moments later, as Crutcher stands beside his car, the video shows him fall to the ground
+Moments later, as Crutcher stands beside his vehicle, the video shows him fall to the ground

 "I think he may have just been Tasered," an officer says over the radio.